 The Container Segment operates one plant in Ontario, one plant in Pennsylvania and two plants in Mexico.
 Historically, the Container aluminum aerosol and bottle business has shown growth with new product introductions creating new market categories.
 In this regard, the Container business purchased eight new production lines between 2003 and 2011 to satisfy these requirements.
 Over this time period, key customers have migrated entirely to the United States and Mexico.
-Consequently, the Canadian operation exported its entire output into the United States; distance from these key customers and continued operating losses since the 2009 economic crisis motivated the decision to permanently close the plant in Ontario by mid to end of 2016, with its operations being redistributed to the other Container plants in the United States and Mexico.
+Consequently, the Canadian operation exported its entire output into the United States; distance from these key customers and continued operating losses since the 2009 economic crisis motivated the decision to permanently close the plant in Ontario by late 2017, with its operations being redistributed to the other Container plants in the United States and Mexico.

 In December of 2014 CCL announced the strategic investment in Rheinfelden Americas, LLC, a new manufacturer of aluminum slugs for aerosol cans in North America.
-This new facility in Clinton, North Carolina, will be a jointly owned operation of CCL Container and Rheinfelden Semis GmbH, a leading European producer of Aluminum slugs based in Germany.
-This new venture will create a second source of

-Aluminum slugs for CCL Container and others in the market.
-The partners will initially invest \$18.0 million, comprised of \$4.5 million in equity and the balance in debt to create he plant and build up capacity to a planned 25,000 tons annually by 2018.
+This new facility in Clinton, North Carolina, is a jointly owned operation of CCL Container and Rheinfelden Semis GmbH, a leading European producer of aluminum slugs based in Germany.
+This venture will create a second source of aluminum slugs for CCL Container and others in the market.
+The partners initially invested \$18.0 million, comprised of \$4.5 million in equity and the balance in debt to start-up the new plant.
+This joint venture incurred expected start-up losses for the 2015 year, which are expected to continue for much of 2016 with profitability targeted for 2017.
+With qualification of the new plant's output in late 2015, a second round of debt financing has been authorized to acquire capital equipment for production optimization.

 Aluminum represents a significant variable cost for this Segment.
 Aluminum is a traded commodity; therefore, the Segment offers two pricing schemes.
-For the majority of customers, a variable pricing mechanism that adjusts for the quoted price of aluminum and to a lesser extent fixed pricing that matches aluminum futures contracts to fixed-price customer contracts.
+For the majority of customers, a variable pricing mechanism that adjusts for the quoted price of aluminum and to a lesser extent fixed pricing that matches aluminum futures contracts to fixedprice customer contracts.

-For 2014, the Container Segment posted sales of \$200.9 million, an increase of 5.9% compared to \$189.7 million in 2013.
-Foreign currency translation had a 4.0% positive impact on sales for 2014 compared to 2013.
-The Container Segment for 2014 posted operating income of \$17.9 million, an increase of 8.5% compared to \$16.5 million for 2013.
-The drivers of the operating income improvement were strong operational performances in North America, including the Canadian operation that benefited from cost reduction initiatives pursuant to the restructuring plan that was announced in the fourth quarter of 2013.
+For 2015, the Container Segment posted sales of \$226.1 million, an increase of 12.5% compared to \$200.9 million in 2014.
+Foreign currency translation had a 6.3% positive impact on sales for 2015 compared to 2014.
+The Container Segment for 2015 posted operating income of \$26.6 million, an increase of 48.6% compared to \$17.9 million for 2014.
+Volume declines principally in the Canadian operation were offset by price and mix improvements in the U.S. operation.
+Volumes in Mexico improved, and strong export demand priced in U.S. dollars and currency related domestic price increases more than offset the impact of a weaker peso on imported aluminum.

 During the fourth quarter of 2013, the Container Segment recorded an \$11.0 million restructuring charge for severance and asset write-downs to close the Canadian operations.
-The Company had budgeted a further \$4.0 million of move costs to be recorded of which \$0.5 million was incurred in 2014.
-Subsequent to the closure of the Canadian facility and redistribution of the business to the remaining plants, which is slated for completion by mid-2016, management expects annualized operating improvements totalling \$10.0 million.
+The Company has budgeted a further \$4.0 million of move costs to be recorded of which \$0.5 million was incurred in 2014.
+The closure of the Canadian facility and redistribution of the business to the remaining plants is slated for completion by late-2017.